yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 Parameter tuning is super important in bioimaging.
-When you're doing image analysis—like segmentation, quantification, or feature extraction—the settings you choose make a big difference in how accurate your results are.
+When you're doing image analysis — like segmentation, quantification, or feature extraction — the settings you choose make a big difference in how accurate your results are.
-But biological images can be all over the place in terms of quality, contrast, and structure.
+But biological images can vary strongly in terms of quality, contrast, and structure.
 So you can't just use the same settings for every image.

 That's where parameter tuning comes in.